True Reflections

 True Reflections is a rock album by American musician Boyd Tinsley released in June 2003.
 Though best known as a violinist with The Dave Matthews Band, the album focuses on his singing.
 He was the first member of the group to release a solo album.

-The album was not well received by critics, who largely ignored it, and sales were modest.
-A retrospective review of True Reflections for Allmusic was a positive 4 stars out of 5, describing the album as "making the best of his dusky, unpretentious voice" with the only shortcoming being the persistently melancholy mood of the songs.
+The album was not well received by critics, who largely ignored it, and sales were modest, only debuting at #97 on the Billboard 200.
+A retrospective review of True Reflections for AllMusic was a positive 4 stars out of 5, describing the album as "making the best of his dusky, unpretentious voice" with the only shortcoming being the persistently melancholy mood of the songs.